afeld/python-public-policy/syllabus.md

 ### Assignments

-In general, assignments and resubmissions are due Wednesdays at 6:45pm (the start of class).
+In general, assignments and resubmissions are due before the start of the next class.
 Scoring:

 - **Late work:** -0.5 points per day
 - **Syntax errors:** -0.5 points